cellml/libcellml/docs/reference/inform/informB7_2.rst

   .. container:: infospec

-    :code:`Component` items, as with every other part of CellML, must use names which are unique to their scope, and obey the format definitions outlined in
+    :code:`component` items, as with every other part of CellML, must use names which are unique to their scope, and obey the format definitions outlined in
     :ref:`Data representation formats<spec_data_representation>`.
 For example: